top of page

 Description:

 In a small room (room k) between the garden and the kitchen was a cult painting.
-Boyce believed that the room was initially part of the garden and was directly connected to the kitchen via a now walled up doorway.
-The painting was on the east wall and featured a tripod which the Genius stood beside.
-The Genius held a cornucopia and a patera, from which he poured a libation onto the tripod.
+Boyce believed that the room was initially part of the garden and was directly connected to the kitchen via a now walled-up doorway.
+The painting was on the east wall and featured a tripod with the Genius beside it.
+The Genius held a cornucopia and a patera from which he poured a libation onto the tripod.
 On the other side of the tripod stood the tibicen.
-Lower and to the right stood the camillus, holding a shallow dish and two taeniae.
-In the lower register were two serpents, gliding towards an altar which was in the centre.
-In the space between the painting and the south east corner of the room were further paintings.
-These featured kitchen items including a three pots (one decorated with a garland), a lagre bellied bottle, sausages, a calf's head, ribs on a spit, and a phallus.
+Lower and to the right stood the camillus, holding a patera and two taeniae.
+In the lower register were two serpents, moving towards an altar in the centre.
+In the space between the painting and the southeast corner of the room were further paintings.
+These featured kitchen items including three pots (one decorated with a garland), a large bellied bottle, sausages, a calf's head, ribs on a spit, and a phallus.
+The painting does not survive today and the property is not fully excavated.

 References: